-Position the jamb trim stiffener over the insulation facing as shown in ILLUS.
-6.36 and attach to the jamb with structural screws.
+Position the jamb trim stiffener over the wall panel and insulation facing as shown in ILLUS.
+6.33 and attach to the jamb with structural screws.
 Attach jamb trim to jamb with structural screws and to the jamb trim stiffener with trim screws.
-Trims along the jamb will extend from the notch in the concrete to the underside of the drip cap.
+Trims along the jamb will extend from the notch in the sill trim to the underside of the drip cap.

-ILLUS, 6.36 TRIMS AT SIDE OF OPENING
+ILLUS.
+6.33 TRIMS AT SIDE OF OPENING

-6.I TRANSLUCENT WALL LIGHT
+6.G TRANSLUCENT WALL LIGHT